-FIGURE 1-16: The Left Navigation
+FIGURE 1-16: The Left Navigation Bar

-The Sales, Expenses, and Payroll Centers are very important since they provide the only way to access a list of your customers, vendors, and employees.
-These three lists are referred to as the Center-based Lists.
+Lists.
 For example, when you click on Sales in the Left Navigation Bar and then on Customers, the Customers Center opens to show each customer's balance, their contact information, and actions you can take (see Figure 1-17).